NAME

 -s do not echo input coming from a terminal

-not read withint TIMEOUT seconds.
-The value of the TMOUT
+input is not read within TIMEOUT seconds.
+The value of the

-if input is available on the specified file descriptor.
-The
+success only if input is available on the specified

 -u fd read from file descriptor FD instead of the standard input